cosmos/cosmos-sdk/docs/docs/building-modules/09-module-interfaces.md

 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/x/bank/client/cli/tx.go#L20-L35
 ```

-Each module can also implement the `GetTxCmd()` method that simply returns `NewTxCmd()`.
+Each module then can also implement a `GetTxCmd()` method that simply returns `NewTxCmd()`.
 This allows the root command to easily aggregate all of the transaction commands for each module.
 Here is an example:

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/x/bank/module.go#L84-L86